-Memoirs on Galician rural life in the 1860s agree that the peasant economy at that time was primarily natural, i.e., that the peasants provided for their own needs without much recourse to money and therefore made
+Memoirs on Galician rural life in the 1860s agree that the peasant economy at that time was primarily natural, i.e., that the peasants provided for their own needs without much recourse to money and therefore made little use of goods produced outside the village or even off the homestead.
+The son of a Greek Catholic priest recalled the natural peasant economy of his youth (the 1860s):

 Farming (hospodarstvo) was, especially in the older times I can remember, more natural than money-based.
 The farm produce was used at home.
 People wove cloth at home, even dipped [their own] candles.
 Hired hands were also usually paid not in money, but in nature.
 They received clothing, linen (billia), boots and also grain.
-Work at harvest time was paid in nature as well.15
+Work at harvest time was paid in nature as well.

 On the same period, Jan Słomka, a Polish peasant from Dzików in western Galicia, wrote: "The turnover of money in the villages was still trifling in my early days."
-16